 Upon dispersion in these solvents for seven days, the crystallinity and porosity of the COFs were retained.
 Such a robust COF has not been developed and the stable COFs provide a platform for functional exploration.

-The authors further developed chiral organocatalytic functions based on these stable COFs.
-Credit: NINS
+In this work, they further developed chiral organocatalytic functions based on these stable COFs.

 By incorporating chiral catalytic sites into the pore walls of the COFs, the group developed a series of chiral COFs in which the content organocatalytic sites on the walls can be precisely tuned.
 By virtue of insolubility of COF skeletons, the chiral COFs serve as heterogeneous catalysts for the asymmetric Michael reactions.